msschwartz21/deltascope/docs/source/data-process.rst

 :envvar:`medthresh` is typically set to 0.25, in comparison to a value of 0.5 for :envvar:`genthresh`.
 If your data contains aberrant signal that does not contribute to the gross morphology of the structure, an even lower :envvar:`medthresh` may help limit the negative influence of noisy signal.
 Additionally, the :envvar:`radius` of the median filter can also be tuned to eliminate noisy signal.
 The typical value for :envvar:`radius` is 20, which refers to the number of neighboring points that are considered in the median filter.
 A smaller value for :envvar:`radius` will preserve small variation in signal, while a larger value will cause even more blunting and smoothing of the data.
 Prior to running the median threshold, it is reccomended that the user load several HDF5 files containing the structure of interest into FIJI and test several median thresholds to determine which best resolves their structure.
 Utilize the best median threshold radius in :envvar:`radius`.

 The :envvar:`comporder` parameter controls how principle components are reassigned to the typical Cartesian coordinate system (XYZ) that most users are familiar with.
 It takes the form of an array of length 3 that specifies the index of the component that will be assigned to the X, Y, or Z axis: :samp:`[{x index},{y index},{z index}]`.
 Please note that the index that matches each principle component starts counting at 0, e.g. 1st PC = 0, 2nd PC = 1, and 3rd PC = 2.
 For example, if we want to assign the 1st PC to the x axis, the 2nd to the Z axis, and the 3rd to the y axis, the :envvar:`comporder` parameter would be :samp:`[0,2,1]`.

 ..
-Todo:: The above needs to be written more clearly.
+TODO The above needs to be written more clearly.
 Too much jargon.
 The samefor below.
 Use more examples and explain their relavence.

 Finally, the remaining two parameters determines how the model will be fit to the data. :envvar:`fitdim` determines which 2 axes will be used to fit the 2D model.
 It takes the form of a list of 2 of the 3 dimensions specified as a lowercase string, e.g. ``'x','y','z'``.
 If we wanted to fit a model in the XZ plane, while holding the Y axis constant, the :envvar:`fitdim` parameter would be ``['x','z']``. :envvar:`deg` specifies the degree of the function that will be fit to the data.
 The default is ``2``, which specifies a parabolic function.
 A deg of ``1`` would fit a linear function, eg. y=mx +  b.